Fathers shape generations.

 A white child holding the hand of an orange adult figure.

-In the stillness that followed, I began writing letters to my children — reflections on love, purpose, and what truly matters.
-Those letters became my book, Before I Leave You — and the foundation of Keep Winning Dads.
+When Ryan was diagnosed with Guillain-Barré Syndrome, and when my sister Tracy was tragically killed, everything I thought I knew about what mattered was stripped to the foundation.
+I started writing letters to my children — reflections on love, character, and what I wanted them to carry forward.
+Those letters became Before I Leave You — and the foundation for Keep Winning Dads.

 A middle-aged man with gray hair and glasses, wearing a dark blue button-up shirt, standing indoors next to a textured wall, smiling at the camera.